International Trade Administration, Commerce.

 3. It has already exported from the United States to or invested in the LAC region.

 4. In the case of a trade association, academic or research institution, the applicant will only be representing companies during the roundtable that satisfy each of the criteria above.

 Selection will be based on the following criteria:

-- Suitability of the company's (or in the case of another organization, represented companies' or constituents') Start Printed Page 57701existing products or services to commercial opportunities in the energy and infrastructure sectors in the LAC region.
+- Suitability of the company's (or in the case of another organization, represented companies' or constituents') existing products or services to commercial opportunities in the energy and infrastructure sectors in the LAC region.

 - Suitability of the company's (or in the case of another organization, represented companies' or constituents') experience pursuing commercial opportunities in the LAC region.